RaphaelaMulthaup/EL-POLLO-LOCO/README.md

 ## 🎮 Game Description

-> “Join Pepe on a trip through the Mexican desert.”
+Join Pepe on a trip through the Mexican desert.

-Along the way, you’ll meet all kinds of chickens that can harm you.
+> Along the way, you’ll meet all kinds of chickens that can harm you.
-Jump on them or throw **Tabasco bottles** to defeat them.
+> Jump on them or throw **Tabasco bottles** to defeat them.
-At the end of the level, a powerful **final boss** awaits — save up your bottles to win!
+> At the end of the level, a powerful **final boss** awaits — save up your bottles to win!

 🪙 **Coins** restore some of your energy when you’re hurt.
 🍾 **Bottles** can be collected and thrown at enemies.